coherent-research/dcs-documentation/DCSInstallationGuide.md

 > Installing the prerequisites is not covered in this document.

 # Downloading the DCS Installation Scripts
-> Note that the user account used must have administration authority and the Powershell execution policy must be
-> such that the user can run the Powershell scripts.
+> Note that the user account used must have administration authority and the Powershell execution policy must be such that the user can run the Powershell scripts.

 - Download the latest version of the DCS Installation Scripts which are available at https://www.coherent-research.co.uk/support/download.
-The scripts will only be available to download for users who have logged in to the Coherent Support website.

 > Once downloaded ensure that the file isn't blocked because it has come from another computer.
 > If so make sure it is unblocked before proceeding.